 - 1 spring onion, chopped to garnish

-Heat oil in a large skillet on medium heat.
+Heat oil in a large skillet over medium heat.
 Add onion and saute until soft about 3 minutes.
 Stir in garlic, cumin, paprika, coriander, cayenne pepper, sugar and cook until fragrant about 1 minute.
 Add chickpeas and stir to coat, using the back of the spoon to mash some of the chickpeas for about 2 minutes.
 If the chickpeas are too dry you may now add about 1 tablespoon or 2 of water to moisten.
 Season with salt to taste.
-To assemble, place about 1/4 cup chickpeas in taco shell, then layer with salsa, guacamole and sour cream.
+To assemble, place about 1/4 cup chickpeas in taco shell, then layer with salsa, guacamole, le and sour cream.
 Garnish with spring onions.